binyamin/vscode-backlinks-panel/README.md

 > 👉 Inspired by [vscode-markdown-notes](https://github.com/kortina/vscode-markdown-notes/).

 ## Getting Started
-:exclamation: Currently, this extension depends on the [roam-style link extension](https://github.com/kortina/vscode-markdown-notes/) by [kortina](https://github.com/kortina).
-This will likely change in the future.
+*Currently, this extension depends on the [roam-style link extension](https://github.com/kortina/vscode-markdown-notes/) by [kortina](https://github.com/kortina).
+This may change.*
 1. [Install the extension](https://marketplace.visualstudio.com/items?itemName=BinyaminGreen.backlinks-panel) from the Visual Studio Marketplace.
 2. In VS Code, link to a file with a wikilink.
 (Eg. `Here's a link to [[example.md]]`)
 3. Open the file you just linked to.
 In the sidebar, there should be a "backlinks" pane which lists the original file.